Israeli jet shot down after bombing Iranian site in Syria

 Netanyahu, visiting the Golan on Tuesday, peered across the border into Syria and in public remarks warned Israel’s enemies not to test its resolve.

-An official in the pro-Assad alliance said after the downing of the F-16 that a “message” had been delivered to Israel.
+An official in the pro-Assad alliance said after the downing of the F-16 that a “message” had been sent to Israel.
 But he added: “I do not believe matters will develop to a regional war.”

 The Israeli military said it did not seek escalation, calling its action a defensive response to an Iranian act of aggression.

-“The tough part is how to continue to walk a tightrope, where neither side wants an all-out war, but no one wants to be the one who absorbed the blow and didn’t respond appropriately,” Uzi Rabi, director of the Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, told Israel’s Channel 11 television.

-The U.S. administration has backed Israel’s hawkish stance on Iran, and declared containing Tehran’s influence an objective of its Syria policy.
+The U.S. administration has backed Israel’s hawkish stance on Iran and declared containing Tehran’s influence an objective of its Syria policy.
 On a visit to Israel last month, U.S. Vice President Mike Pence called Iran the world’s “leading state sponsor of terror”.

+Pentagon spokesman Adrian Rankine-Galloway said the United States fully supports Israel’s right to defend itself.

+“We share the concerns of many throughout the region that Iran’s destabilizing activities ... threaten international peace and security, and we seek greater international resolve in countering Iran’s malign activities,” Rankine-Galloway said.

 U.S. Secretary of State Rex Tillerson is expected to visit the region in the coming week to discuss Syria and other issues, and is scheduled to visit Jordan, Turkey, Lebanon and other countries.
+Netanyahu said he and Tillerson discussed the flare-up on Saturday.

-Tensions have also spiked across the frontier between Israel and Lebanon over Israeli plans for border wall, and Lebanese plans to exploit an offshore energy block partly located in disputed waters.
+Tensions also have spiked across the frontier between Israel and Lebanon over Israeli plans for a border wall, and Lebanese plans to exploit an offshore energy block partly located in disputed waters.

-In Gaza, the armed wing of the Islamist group Hamas declared full alert among its fighters because of the escalation of violence in northern Israel.

-Israel captured the Golan Heights from Syria in the 1967 war and has occupied it ever since, annexing the territory in 1981 in a move not recognised internationally.
+Israel captured the Golan Heights from Syria in the 1967 war and has occupied it since, annexing the territory in 1981 in a move not recognised internationally.

 There has been an uneasy standoff since a ceasefire that followed a war in 1973, with United Nations observer forces manning a buffer zone between the two armies.

-In November, Israel said it shot down a Syrian reconnaissance drone over the demilitarized zone, and on Feb.
+In November, Israel said it had shot down a Syrian reconnaissance drone over the demilitarized zone, and on Feb.
 8 shots were fired from Syrian territory at an Israeli drone, hitting a house in Majdal Shams, in Israeli-occupied Golan.

-Reporting by Maayan Lubell, Stephen Farrell and Dan Williams in Jerusalem, Lisa Barrington, Tom Perry and Laila Bassam in Beirut; Additional reporting by Parisa Hafezi in Ankara and Jack Stubbs in Moscow; Writing by Jeffrey Heller; Editing by Richard Balmforth and Robin Pomeroy
+Reporting by Maayan Lubell, Stephen Farrell and Dan Williams in Jerusalem, Lisa Barrington, Tom Perry and Laila Bassam in Beirut; Additional reporting by Parisa Hafezi in Ankara, Jack Stubbs in Moscow, Yeganeh Torbati in Washington, and Michelle Nichols in New York; Writing by Jeffrey Heller; Editing by Robin Pomeroy, Dale Hudson and Bill Trott